Veilih/anoikis-skin-notifier/README.md

 The script monitors for newer log files for the selected character and switches automatically.

+If you'd like to have the Anoik.is system information page opened of every J-system entered, lucky or not, activate the "always open" mode by passing the `-AlwaysOpen` switch.

 PowerShell does not allow execution of unsigned scripts by default.
 You may either change the policy (not recommended) or temporarily bypass it by using the following command to start the script: